hoogeroo/RbSetup2/LOG.md

 - 18/09/25
   - Compiled artiq release 8
   - Flashed artiq with new build
   - Updated device_db with ttl switches to match the new build
+- 22/09/25
+  - Add tabs for groups of stages in the gui